Danganronpa 2: Goodbye Despair: Plot

-Several students are murdered over the course of the game, and, through Hajime's investigation, the killers are discovered and executed.
-Byakuya Togami (later revealed to be the Ultimate Impostor) is inadvertently killed by Chef Teruteru Hanamura in an attempt to stop Nagito from committing the first murder.
-Photographer Mahiru Koizumi is killed by swordswoman Peko Pekoyama, to prevent yakuza Fuyuhiko Kuzuryu from killing her to avenge his sister.
-Musician Ibuki Mioda and traditional dancer Hiyoko Saionji are killed by nurse Mikan Tsumiki as she was under the effects of Despair Disease.
-Team Manager Nekomaru Nidai is killed by animal breeder Gundham Tanaka in an honorable duel to prevent the rest of the students starving to death.
+Several students are murdered throughout the game, and, through Hajime's investigation, the killers are discovered and executed.
+The affluent progeny Byakuya Togami (later revealed to be the Ultimate Impostor) is inadvertently killed by chef Teruteru Hanamura in an attempt to stop Nagito from committing the first murder.
+Photographer Mahiru Koizumi is killed by swordswoman Peko Pekoyama, to prevent her master and friend, yakuza Fuyuhiko Kuzuryu, from killing her to avenge his sister's death.
+Musician Ibuki Mioda and traditional dancer Hiyoko Saionji are killed by nurse Mikan Tsumiki after she becomes infected with the Despair Disease, changing her meek nature into a malevolent one.
+Team manager Nekomaru Nidai is killed by animal breeder Gundham Tanaka in an honorable duel to prevent the rest of the students from starving to death.
 As these murders occur, new areas of the islands are discovered and the group becomes aware of an organization monitoring them, the "Future Foundation".
-Nagito, through a convoluted process, arranges his own death so that Chiaki Nanami is considered his killer, and executed.
-During the graduation, it is learnt that she is actually an AI program created by the late Chihiro Fujisaki to observe and protect the students during the Future Foundation's experiment.
-After Chiaki's death, Hajime recovers a memory of arriving at the islands with Nagito, who had transplanted the arm of a woman, Junko Enoshima.
-As reality falls apart around him, Hajime learns that Nagito and his fellow students are surviving members of Ultimate Despair, a group Junko led, whose terrorist actions led to a crisis known as The Biggest, Most Awful, Most Tragic Event in Human History, also known The Tragedy, which caused societal collapse worldwide.
+Hajime also learns from a spiteful Nagito that he is not an Ultimate, but a member of Hope's Peak's Reserve Course, regular students who pay substantial fees to attend Hope's Peak.
+Nagito, through a convoluted process, arranges his own death so that Chiaki is considered his killer, and she willingly exposes herself to save the others from execution and is killed, alongside Monomi.
+During the graduation, it is learned that she is actually an AI program created by the late Chihiro Fujisaki to observe and protect the students during the Future Foundation's experiment.
+After Chiaki's death, Hajime recovers a memory of arriving at the islands with Nagito, who had replaced his arm and transplanted the arm of the late Junko Enoshima.
+As reality falls apart around him, Hajime learns that Nagito and his fellow students are surviving members of Ultimate Despair, a group Junko led, whose terrorist actions led to a crisis known as The Biggest, Most Awful, Most Tragic Event in Human History, also known as The Tragedy, which caused societal collapse worldwide.